 - Add the oil and sugar to the bowl of a standing mixer fitted with the paddle attachment.
 Beat on medium speed for 1 minute to combine.
 Scrape down the sides of the bowl and add the melted chocolate.
 Beat 1 minute longer.
 Scrape down the sides of the bowl.

 - With the mixer running on medium speed, slowly add the eggs, pouring about ¼ cup into the mixing bowl at a time.
 After all the eggs have been added, keep beating for about 20-30 seconds until the eggs have been completely incorporated.

 - Stop the mixer and add the dry ingredients all at once.
 Beat on low speed just until the dry ingredients have been incorporated.
 Stop the mixer and use a rubber spatula or wooden spoon to mix the dough a few times to make sure it's completely blended.
 Scoop the batter into a bowl, cover, and refrigerate for at least 30 minutes, and up to 24 hours.

-- Heat the oven to 350 degrees, line a couple of baking sheets with parchment paper, and pour the confectioners sugar into a bowl.
+- Heat the oven to 350 degrees F (176 degrees C) line a couple of baking sheets with parchment paper, and pour the powdered sugar into a bowl.

-- Remove the cookie dough from the refrigerator and roll generous tablespoon size hunks of dough between your palms into approximately 84 balls.
+- Remove the cookie dough from the refrigerator and roll generous tablespoon-sized hunks of dough between your palms into approximately 84 balls.
 As you roll the balls, place them on a plate or in a bowl.
-Then, roll all the balls in confectioners sugar to coat completely and place them on a plate or in a bowl.
+Then, roll all the balls in powdered sugar to coat completely and place them on a plate or in a bowl.

 - While the marshmallow is beating, lay all the cookies face down on a work surface so their bottoms are facing up.
-Fit a pastry bag with a large round tip – I used Ateco #807.
+Fit a pastry bag with a large round tip.